muiux/SmartFluent/README.md

 # SmartFluent - Website Traffic Tracker

-This project is a website traffic tracker that allows for the tracking and analysis of visitor data.
-To make the testing process easier, the project is set up on a VPS server.
+This project is a website traffic tracker that enables the tracking and analysis of visitor data.
+To simplify the testing process, the project is hosted on a VPS server.
+The VPS IP address is 172.86.112.235.
+I have already set up the following three projects on the VPS server, allowing you to see how web tracking works in action.

 ## Project Overview